-The global electric power transmission and distribution equipment market is anticipated to grow at a lucrative rate during forecast period.
-Transmission of electric power is transfer of bulk electrical energy to substations from power generating plants.
-Substations/population centers are located near demand centers and electrical energy is further delivered through a distribution system network, distribution being the final stage in delivery of electricity to consumers.
+The global electric power transmission and distribution equipment market is anticipated to grow at a lucrative rate during the forecast period.
+Transmission of electric power is the transfer of bulk electrical energy to substations from power generating plants.
+Substations/population centers are located near demand centers and electrical energy is further delivered through a distribution system network, distribution being the final stage in the delivery of electricity to consumers.
 Electrical transmission is distinct from electrical distribution, in terms of carrying large quantities of high voltage power over large distances; thus there are differences in the equipment used for each.
 Cables, conductors, switches, circuits, convertors, capacitors, breakers, transformers, meters, etc., of varying capacities and characteristics; form the basic components in this process.
-Technology wise categorization includes: high temperature superconducting equipment, sulfur hexafluoride emissions reductions, variable frequency transformers, new transformer core shapes, amorphous core transformers, arc-fault circuit interrupters, HVDC and smart grid.
+Technology-wise categorization includes high-temperature superconducting equipment, sulfur hexafluoride emissions reductions, variable frequency transformers, new transformer core shapes, amorphous core transformers, arc-fault circuit interrupters, HVDC and smart grid.
 Products demanded are transformers (power, distribution, others) and switchgear and switchboard apparatus.

 A major concern to be tackled by competitors in the electric power transmission and distribution equipment market is the loss of electrical energy during transmission and distribution.
-Equipment which prevent maximum loss over longer distances need to be devised.
-The power, reliability, frequency, voltage and load factor capabilities of the system need to be designed to fulfill the customers’ needs as well as be cost effective.
-Equipment need to be blackout, brownout, fault, fluctuation and climate variation resistance evaluating the investments made in them.
+Equipment that prevent maximum loss over longer distances needs to be devised.
+The power, reliability, frequency, voltage, and load factor capabilities of the system need to be designed to fulfill the customers’ needs as well as be cost-effective.
+Equipment need to be blackout, brownout, fault, fluctuation, and climate variation resistance evaluating the investments made in them.
 Wireless power transmission options are also being explored for this purpose.
-Transmission and distribution equipment need to meet protective equipment guidelines, regulatory standards of respective governments and quality, material and performance standards set by the industry regulatory body.
+Transmission and distribution equipment need to meet protective equipment guidelines, regulatory standards of respective governments and quality, material, and performance standards set by the industry regulatory body.

-Manufacturers and suppliers of electrical transmission and distribution equipment have been growing in the USA, India and China with UK, Taiwan, Germany and Turkey not far behind in manufacturing.
-Mitsubishi Electric, ABB Ltd., Tebian Electric Apparatus Stock Company Limited, Osram AG, Eaton, Crompton Greaves, BHEL, Siemens AG, GE, Larsen & Toubro, Kirloskar Ltd., Acme Electric Corporation, Schneider Electric etc. are few key players of this sector.
+Manufacturers and suppliers of electrical transmission and distribution equipment have been growing in the USA, India, and China with the U.K., Taiwan, Germany, and Turkey not far behind in manufacturing.
+Mitsubishi Electric, ABB Ltd., Tebian Electric Apparatus Stock Company Limited, Osram AG, Eaton, Crompton Greaves, BHEL, Siemens AG, GE, Larsen & Toubro, Kirloskar Ltd., Acme Electric Corporation, Schneider Electric, etc. are few key players of this sector.

 Get your queries resolved from an industry expert.